Stanley Kalms, Baron Kalms: Charitable activities

-Kalms is also involved in many private charitable activities including the setting up of the Stanley Kalms Foundation in London and previously the Stanley Kalms Readership in Business Ethics and Strategic Management at University of North London.
+Kalms was also involved in many private charitable activities including the setting up of the Stanley Kalms Foundation in London and previously the Stanley Kalms Readership in Business Ethics and Strategic Management at University of North London.
 He was Chairman of King's Healthcare NHS Trust from 1993 to 1996.
 He was also involved in the King's Hospital ISLET Diabetes Research Programme.

 Publications

-Kalms has written in the press on the subjects of European Monetary Union (EMU), and on Corporate Governance; and a book – A Time to Change – a review of the activities of the United Synagogue (1996).
+Kalms wrote in the press on the subjects of European Monetary Union (EMU), and on Corporate Governance; and a book – A Time to Change – a review of the activities of the United Synagogue (1996).

 Politics

-Kalms was treasurer of the Conservative Party, 2001–3.
-Like many in the party, he opposed the euro.
-Kalms, who is Jewish, attacked William Hague for his position on the Israel attack in Lebanon, calling him an "ignorant armchair critic" and that remarks were "downright dangerous".
-He was expelled from the party in 2009 after voting for UKIP and is currently non-affiliated.
+Kalms was treasurer of the Conservative Party, 2001–03.
+Like many in the party, he opposed the Euro.
+Kalms, who was Jewish, attacked William Hague for his position on the Israeli attack in Lebanon, calling him an "ignorant armchair critic" and that his remarks were "downright dangerous".
+In 2004, he became a life peer in the House of Lords.
+He was expelled from the party in 2009 after voting for UKIP in that year's European Parliament elections. and was subsequently non-affiliated.
+On 10 July 2024 it was announced that Kalms had ceased to be a member of the House of Lords due to non attendance in the previous parliamentary session.

 He was the Director of the Centre for Policy Studies (CPS) think tank from 1991 to 2001.

-He is a member of the Advisory Board of United Against Nuclear Iran which is an advocacy organization closely tied to neoconservative and other “pro-Israel” factions that promotes a confrontational U.S. stance towards Iran, particularly with respect to its nuclear program.

-Kalms is a member of the Savile Club and Portland Club.
+He was a member of the Advisory Board of United Against Nuclear Iran which is an advocacy organization closely tied to neoconservative and other “pro-Israel” factions that promotes a confrontational U.S. stance towards Iran, particularly with respect to its nuclear program.
+Kalms was a member of the Savile Club and Portland Club.
 The Stanley Kalms Foundation gave £100,000 to the neoconservative Henry Jackson Society in 2013.

 Honours

-Kalms has close connections to the University of Buckingham.
+Kalms had close connections to the University of Buckingham.
 He received an honorary degree from Buckingham, and Chris Woodhead was the Sir Stanley Kalms Professor of Education.
 He received his knighthood in the 1996 New Years Honours for his services to the electrical retailing industry and made a life peer as Baron Kalms, of Edgware in the London Borough of Barnet in 2004.

+Kalms ceased to be a member of the House of Lords on 9 July 2024 under the House of Lords Reform Act 2014 because of non-attendance in the preceding session of Parliament.